Beate Hartinger-Klein

-Beate Hartinger-Klein (born Beate Hartinger; 9 September 1959) is an Austrian healthcare and insurance manager, educator and politician.
+Beate Hartinger-Klein (born Beate Schnuderl; 9 September 1959) is an Austrian healthcare and insurance manager, educator and politician.
 A member of the Freedom Party of Austria (FPÖ), she was a member of the National Council from October 1999 to December 2002.
 From December 2017 to May 2019, Hartinger-Klein served as minister of social affairs in the first government of Chancellor Sebastian Kurz.

 Life

-Beate Hartinger-Klein, née Hartinger, was born on 9 September 1959 in Graz.
+Beate Hartinger-Klein, née Schnuderl, was born on 9 September 1959 in Graz.

 She attended primary school from 1966 to 1970 and middle school from 1970 to 1974.
 She completed her secondary education at a commercial academy (Handelsakademie), a type of five-year high school similar to a gymnasium but with added business-oriented vocational training.
 After graduating from the academy, she studied social and economic science at the University of Graz, obtaining a master's degree in 1984.

 From 1984 to 1985, Hartinger-Klein was employed as a case manager in a tax accountancy firm.

-In January 1986 she took on a management role with Kastner & Öhler, a then-major department store chain.
+In January 1986 she took on a management role with Kastner & Öhler, a then-major department store chain in the province of Styria, Austria.

 A few months later, in July 1987, she moved into the public healthcare and social insurance sector, starting as an internal auditor for Styria's public hospital operator.
 By 1990, she had risen to Head of Controlling.